mtconnect/cppagent/README.md

 ###Example 4:###

 In this example we change the port to 80 which is the default http port.
+This also allows HTTP PUT from the local machine and 10.211.55.2.

     Devices = MyDevices.xml
     Port = 80
+    AllowPutFrom = localhost, 10.211.55.2

     Adapters
     {